 Surprising Winter Health Benefits

-The bitter temperatures and near-constant precipitation this winter have brought out the grouch in most of us, but believe it or not, there are a few health benefits credited to cold weather.
+The bitter, fluctuating temperatures and precipitation during winter can bring out the grouch in most of us, but believe it or not, there are a few health benefits credited to cold weather.
 Avinash Viswanathan, MD, an internal medicine physician with Memorial Physician Services— Koke Mill, explains below.

 - Cold weather stimulates more brown-fat burning, which is much higher in caloric content than white fat.
 This means you need less fat to increase your energy stores.

 - Cold therapy has been proven to work a little more effectively than heat therapy for autoimmune inflammatory conditions.

 - Cold weather tends to keep joints lubricated and movement is therefore less painful for the active individual.
 Cryotherapy, which is brief exposure to extremely cold temperatures, is now being experimented across the globe as a potential treatment for many autoimmune inflammatory conditions, including rheumatoid arthritis.

 - Fewer bugs indoors and out reduce the occurrence of bites – both now and into the spring and summer.